confession: I never grew up dreaming of becoming an entrepreneur.

 - I'm a complete book nerd.
 Our home library is over 900 books & constantly growing.
 It might be an addiction...books & caffeine, baby.
 That history degree is becoming totally obvious now, isn't it?

 - I'm a classically trained pianist (the nerd quotient just went up infinitely, didn't it?).
 Though I only got to grade 8 in The Royal Conservatory of Music of Canada & grade 2 in their theory.
 Sounds fancy though, doesn't it?
 I played a lot of Beethoven, Bach, Chopin, etc. And there was that time I went a little gaga over Beethoven's piano in a museum in Vienna and leaned over the velvet rope...

 - I love to crank the music while I'm working or cleaning or driving.
 Even better if I can sing along.
 I usually gravitate towards anything Indie.
 Indie pop, Indie rock, Indie alt.
 I love discovering & falling in love with songs & bands I've never heard of before.
 We love kitchen dance parties around here too.
 Need to celebrate something?
 Need to pick up the mood of a grumpy, sullen, whiny or sad child?
 Insert kitchen dance party.
 And The Strumbellas are never far from our playlist. ;)

 - I get to experience all four seasons of the year but my favourite is summer.
 Relaxing on a beach in front of a lake.
-Or even just putting a blanket out by our favourite maple tree on the lawn.
-We have our own little 2 acres of country bliss.
+Or even just putting a blanket out by our favourite maple tree on the lawn with a book and a chai latté, of course.

 - I come from a family filled with strong women.
 My Mom who worked for over 30 years as a registered nurse & showed me the importance of respect & compassion.
 My Grandmother who was the most incredible prayer warrior I've ever witnessed, so confident & determined on her path.
 I was so privileged to have her live with my husband & myself for the last 6 years of her life.